 Accessing the NDIS

-NDIS partners can help families learn about and access the supports available in their community and supports available through the NDIS.
+NDIS partners can help families learn about and access the supports available in their community and through the NDIS.

 For more information, see Apply to the NDIS or call 1800 800 110.

-The early childhood approach is how the NDIS supports children younger than 6 with developmental delay or children younger than 9 with disability and their families to access the right support when they need it.
+The NDIS supports children younger than 6 with developmental delay and children younger than 9 with disability to access supports through the early childhood approach.

-The NDIS supports children older than 9 through local area coordinator (LAC) partners.
+The NDIS supports children older than 9 through local area coordinator partners.

-To find EC and LAC partners in your area, visit: the Offices and contacts in your area page on the NDIS website or phone 1800 800 110.
+To find early childhood and local area coordinator partners in your area, visit: Offices and contacts in your area on the NDIS website or phone 1800 800 110.

 Providing information on your child's disability

 When you apply for the NDIS you will need to provide information about your child's disability or their need for early intervention.
-Your child's school may be able to help with this by providing existing documentation including:
+Your child's school may be able to help with this by providing existing documentation that may include:

-Schools can only provide information that already exists, they cannot arrange for new assessments or reports.
+Schools can only provide existing information, they cannot arrange new assessments or reports.

 You do not have to tell the school that your child is an NDIS participant or ask for copies of supporting information if you do not want to.